 One of the top things to do in Toronto, according to blogger Oneika Raymond?
 Take a selfie at the Toronto sign in Nathan Phillips Square.
 (Photo: Oneika Raymond)

 Oh, Canada!
 Toronto is not only the northerly nation’s largest city, but its premiere destination for fun.
 A weak loonie (that’s the Canadian dollar, for those of you not in the know), means that there’s no better time than the present to visit.
-Here’s what you should do when you go.
+Here’s what to do in Toronto to make sure you covered the top attractions and activities.

 Visit the CN Tower

 Inarguably the symbol of the city, this tower provides stunning views on the sprawling metropolis around 4 million people call home.
 At over 1,800 feet tall, the CN Tower is feat of modern architecture, and was actually the world’s tallest free-standing structure from 1976 to 2010.
 If hanging out on one of its glass-bottomed observation decks doesn’t give you enough of a thrill, try the EdgeWalk.
-The tower’s newest attraction allows adrenalin-seekers to walk outside, around the circumference of the roof!
+The tower’s newest attraction allows is a true Toronto bucket list activity that adrenaline-seekers to walk outside, around the circumference of the roof!

 See a Leafs Game